 What is Work Study?

-Work-Study is a need-based financial aid award.
+Work Study is a need-based financial aid award.
 It is not a grant (you must work to earn it), it is not a loan (you don't have to repay it), and it is not a tution waiver (students receive a paycheck twice a month and decide what to do with the money).
 For the most part, it is much like any other regular part-time student job on campus.
-Only about 33% of jobs on campus require that you have a Work Study award.
+Only about 30% of jobs on campus require that you have a Work Study award.

 How do I get Work Study?

-The first step is to apply for Financial Aid through the FAFSA (Free Application for Student Aid) and make sure that you indicate on your FAFSA that you are interested in Work Study.
+The first step is to apply for Financial Aid through the FAFSA (Free Application for Student Aid) beginning October 1st each year, and make sure that you indicate on your FAFSA that you are interested in Work Study.

-To qualify, a student must have completed a 2016/2017 FAFSA by the priority filing date of March 1st 2016, and must demonstrate financial need (as determined by the federal government).
+To qualify, a student must have completed a FAFSA form by the priority filing date of February 1st, and must demonstrate financial need (as determined by the federal government).